 Look at the below same example of counting values from the lot.

 In the above image, we have city names from cell A1 to A10.
 In cell C3, we need to count how many times the city name “Bangalore” appearing in the range A1 to A10.

 Ok, follow the below steps to write the code to apply the COUNTIF function.

 Option Explicit Sub Countif_Example1() End Sub

-Step 2: Since we need to store the result in cell C3 start the code as Range(“C3”).Value.
+Step 2: Since we need to store the result in cell C3, start the Range(“C3”).Value.

 Sub Countif_Example1() Range("C3").Value = End Sub

-Step 3: In cell C3 by applying excel VBA COUNTIF function we are trying to arrive the result.
-So to access the function we need to first use Worksheet Function class.
+Step 3: In cell C3, by applying excel VBA COUNTIF function, we are trying to arrive at the result.
+So to access the function, we need first to use the Worksheet Function class.

 Sub Countif_Example1() Range("C3").Value = WorksheetFunction.
 End Sub